 Pros and cons of second mortgages

-1. You’ll get a lower interest loan
+Pro: You’ll get a lower interest loan

 Because your second mortgage is secured by collateral, it’s more likely that you’ll qualify for a lower interest rate than you would get with an unsecured personal loan or credit card.

-2. You’ll have more time to repay your debt
+Pro: You’ll have more time to repay your debt

 With personal loans, the maximum loan term is usually around seven years.
-With a second mortgage, loan terms can be as long as 30 years.
+In comparison, the loan term for a second mortgage can be as long as 30 years.

-3. Your interest payments are tax deductible
+Pro: Your interest payments are tax-deductible

 If you’re using a home equity loan to buy, build, or make improvements to the home that secures your loan, your interest payments could be tax-deductible.

-1. You’re putting your home up as collateral
+Con: You’re putting your home up as collateral

 With a second mortgage, your home is your collateral.
 If you can’t keep up with your mortgage payment, the bank could foreclose on your home.

-2. Your home’s value could decline
+Con: Your home’s value could decline

 While real estate is usually viewed as a sound investment, there’s no guarantee that your home’s value will increase over time.

-Applying for a second mortgage
+How to get a second mortgage